 In the summer visitors can experience our heritage village.
 Stroll the boardwalk to enjoy a 1920s main street experience that includes a Doctor's Office/ Drugstore, a Co-op store, telephone office, and a towering grain elevator.
 Visit an authentic farm yard that boasts an early 1900s original farm house and livestock barn.
-One can also admire the ethereal beauty of four churches in their original speldor: Ukranian Orthodox, Polish, Roman Catholic, and Anglican.
-Tour our other three historic houses to see the differences in how people lived in the 1920s.
-Explore the elegance of the doctor's home, the modesty of the merchants home, and the beautiful simplicity of a traditional Ukrainian home.
+One can also admire the ethereal beauty of three churches in their original speldor: Ukranian Orthodox, Polish, and Anglican.
+Tour our historic houses to see the differences in how people lived in the 1920s.

 January - March:

 11:00 am - 5:00 pm Wednesday - Sunday

 Closed Mondays, Tuesdays and Statutory Holidays

 11:00 am - 5:00 pm Wednesday to Sunday

 Statutory Holidays from October 1 - April 30

 For hours of operation outside those listed, please contact the

 Come stop by there's always something to do and see at the Western Development Museum!